 So I don’t know what I will do next.
 I think that, most likely, in the immediate future, I will go back to teaching, joining the ranks of underpaid adjuncts (though that term is not used much anymore).
 My interviews two weeks ago for part-time teaching positions at the University of New Mexico and at Central New Mexico Community College went well, and I expect I will be offered some lower level classes for the spring semester of 2016.
 I know teaching, I know how to do that job, I know I’m good at it.

 Does it feel a bit like I’m giving up on the farming?
 Yes, it does a bit.
 I do feel like I didn’t give farming a sufficient amount of time.
 I had just planted fruit trees, berry bushes, and nut trees this past spring.
 Pete had just built a hops trellis in June.
 I had only had my greenhouse up for one winter.
 I had plans.
 I had thought that I should give this trial at least another 5 years.

 But life does have interesting twists and turns and the unexpected does happen.
 Even if I did go back to teaching in the immediate future, there is no reason why I can’t explore other possibilities.
 There are two organic farms that hire interns – and – being in a city – I can even get to them using the bus system.
-Sandra National Labs is in Albuquerque – maybe I’ll go back to my research roots.
+Sandia National Labs is in Albuquerque – maybe I’ll go back to my research roots.
 Or maybe I’ll stay in teaching.

 I’ve gone from a research career to an academic career to a mishmash of farming, fiber art, and music.
 I don’t know what lies ahead.
 I hope that I am able to fully embrace what does come my way.